strixgameops/strix-gameops/README.md

 - Create the passwords.txt file with all created passwords
 - Set up initial configuration

+Make sure to launch Docker daemon (or Docker Desktop.exe if you're on Windows), otherwise you won't be able to build containers and start them.

 Make sure not to delete passwords.txt (you can just leave it empty, though) if you plan on using `start.sh` from now on, otherwise it will make the generation script think that passwords weren't generated yet.
 But nothing stops from using this script just once, and then just calling a simple `docker-compose up -d`.

 ### 3. Environment Configuration